jrmartino/pass-grant-loader/JHU-README.md

 `8675309:policies/e7/3f/26/70/e73f2670-6ef6-4201-bbcd-04631a93d852`

-The `policy.proerties` file will have to be kept up to date if additional funders are assigned policies.
+The `policy.properties` file will have to be kept up to date if additional funders are assigned policies.
 A different mechanism will be needed to add additional policies, as we require the policies reference in the properties file to be already present in the system.